cometbft/qa-infra/README.md

     values to prevent collisions with other QA runs, including possible other users of the DigitalOcean project who might be running these scripts.
 If the subnet is allocated in the private IP address range 172.16.0.0/12, as it is in the unmodified file, a good choice should be in the range 172.16.16.0/20 - 172.31.240.0/20.
+You may also need to rename the DO project `cmt-testnet` in the `tf/project.tf` file to a unique name.

-2. Create the VMs for the validators and Prometheus as specified in the manifest file.
+6. Create the VMs for the validators and Prometheus as specified in the manifest file.
-    Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables as specified in step 3 above.
+    Be sure to use your actual DO token and SSH key fingerprints for the `do_token` and `do_ssh_keys` variables.

     ```bash
     make terraform-apply